tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL step-by-step - Data Platform upgrade and migration.md

 ### Task 4: Install dbForge Fusion tool

-In this task, you will install a third-party extension to Visual Studio to enable interaction with, and script execution for, Oracle databases in Visual Studio 2017 Community Edition.
+In this task, you will install a third-party extension to Visual Studio to enable interaction with, and script execution for, Oracle databases in Visual Studio Community 2017 Edition.

-> This step is required because the Oracle Developer Tools extension does not currently work with the Community edition of Visual Studio 2017.
+> This step is required because the Oracle Developer Tools extension does not currently work with the Community edition of Visual Studio.

 1. On your Lab VM, open a web browser and navigate to <https://www.devart.com/dbforge/oracle/fusion/download.html>.